-This grammar (namely “-gr.koto3″) is an improvisational model running on Bol Processor BP2 connected to a Roland D-50 synthesizer.
-Selecting a synthesizer was critical for a good rendering of sound imitating a Japanese koto.
+This grammar (namely “-gr.koto3") is an improvisation model running on the Bol Processor BP2 connected to a Roland D-50 synthesiser.
+The choice of synthesiser was crucial for a good reproduction of the sound imitating a Japanese koto.

-The underlying model (SUB grammar) is a unidimensional cellular automaton using substitution rules: at each step of the computation, a set of randomly selected rules is applied to the work string.
-Conversally, in a RND grammar, a new rule would be selected each time the preceding one has been applied.
-For more details, read a presentation of “-gr.koto3″ on page Bol Processor ‘BP3’ and its PHP interface.
+The underlying model (SUB grammar) is a one-dimensional cellular automaton using substitution rules: at each step of the computation, a set of randomly selected rules is applied to the work string.
+Conversely, in a RND grammar, a new rule would be selected each time the previous one was applied.
+For more details, see a presentation of "-gr.koto3" on the Bol Processor ‘BP3’ and its PHP interface page.

-In subgrammar #2 we see a competition between constructive rules, such as gram#2[8] and gram#2[11] which increase the length of the work string, and destructive rules, such as gram#2[10] and gram#2[15] decreasing its length.
+In subgrammar #2 we see a competition between constructive rules, such as gram#2[8] and gram#2[11] which increase the length of the work string, and destructive rules, such as gram#2[10] and gram#2[15] which decrease its length.

-The weight of gram#2[12], initially set to 100, is diminished by 10 each time it is applied, until the rule is invalidated.
+The weight of gram#2[12], initially set to 100, decreases by 10 each time it is applied, until the rule is invalidated.

 SUB gram#1[1] <100> S --> _vel(127) _volume(40) X X X X Y X X X X Y X X X X gram#1[2] <K9> X --> a [Weight is controlled by K9, see Interaction] gram#1[3] X --> b ----- SUB gram#2[1] Y --> Y gram#2[2] #? ?1 --> #? ?1 [Keep leftmost symbol] gram#2[3] ?1 #? --> ?1 #?
 [Keep rightmost symbol] gram#2[4] } --> } gram#2[5] , --> , gram#2[6] <5> a --> a gram#2[7] <30> a b a --> a a gram#2[8] <100> #({) a b a --> {5,a c b,f f f - f} gram#2[9] <5> b --> b gram#2[10] <30> #({) b a b #(}) --> b b gram#2[11] <100> #({) b a b --> {3,b a b c b a,f a f} gram#2[12] <100-10> #({) #a b #(}) --> #a c b gram#2[13] c c c --> c a c gram#2[14] c a c --> b a b gram#2[15] <50> ?1 ?1 ?2 ?3 ?4 ?4 --> ?2 ?3 gram#2[16] <K9> ?1 ?1 ?1 --> ?1 gram#2[17] <K9> ?1 ?1 --> ?1 ----- SUB gram#3[1] <40> Y --> <<f>> gram#3[2] <50> Y --> <<chik>> gram#3[3] <1-1> ? #? --> ?
 Silence _script(MIDI send Continue) #? gram#3[4] <50> Silence --> - - - - - gram#3[5] <15> Silence --> - - - - gram#3[6] <8> Silence --> - - - gram#3[7] <8> Silence --> - -

-Sound-objects “a”, “b”, “c”, “f”, “chick” are defined in a sound-object prototype file named “-mi.koto3”.
-A few of them have specific properties forcing a relocation to satisfy topological constraints.
-For instance, “a” should maintain a continuity with the preceding object (as shown on picture) which may shift it to the past.
+The sound objects "a", "b", "c", "f", "chick" are defined in a sound-object prototype file called "-so.koto3".
+Some of them have specific properties that force a relocation to satisfy topological constraints.
+For example, "a" must maintain continuity with the preceding object (as shown in the image), which may cause it to be moved into the past.

-The time-setting algorithm takes care of all constraints to create a piece that may not fit exactly the metronomic beat pattern.
-The following is an example of final piece created with this grammar (played 3 times):
+The time-setting algorithm takes into account all the constraints to create a piece that may not fit exactly into the metronomic beat pattern.
+Below is an example of the final piece created using this grammar (played 3 times):

-In this grammar, parameter K9 is set to follow the position of a controller (for instance the pitchbend or a pedal on the D-50) assigning a value 0 to 100.
-This value is the weight of rules gram#1[2], gram#2[16] and gram#2[17].
-The greater the weight, the more “a” and the less “b” in the string; in addition, the final string will get smaller because of the higher weight of destructive rules gram#2[16] and gram#2[17].
+In this grammar, parameter K9 is set to follow the position of a controller (e.g. the pitchbend or a pedal on the D-50), assigning a value from 0 to 100.
+This value is the weight of the rules gram#1[2], gram#2[16] and gram#2[17].
+The higher the weight, the more "a" and the less "b" in the string; in addition, the final string becomes smaller due to the higher weight of the destructive rules gram#2[16] and gram#2[17].

-The following is an example of improvisation played in real time:
+Below is an example of improvisation played in real time MIDI:

 The following video illustrates the grammar at work on BP2.9.8 — unfortunately with a GeneralMIDI “koto” sound: